'Something Was Very Wrong'

 “Pending [School] Board approval, I can confirm that none of the individuals involved will be employed with RPS this fall,” Kamras began.
 “Pending state approval, I can confirm none of these individuals will hold a teaching license in the commonwealth.”

-The uproar reverberated through the River City within moments of Kamras releasing an emailed statement Monday afternoon sharing the report with the RPS community: Interspersed with the handful of teachers mentioned by name as facilitating the cheating and administering the SOL tests at the request of Carver Principal Kiwana Yates, the VDOE report also ensnared the school’s former PTA president and alleged that she, as well as Carver staff, had lobbied parents to sign forms to opt out of testing after the state nullified the first round of SOL testing this spring amid suspicion of irregularities.
+The uproar reverberated through the River City within moments of Kamras releasing an emailed statement Monday afternoon sharing the report with the RPS community: Besides the handful of teachers mentioned by name as facilitating the cheating and administering the SOL tests at the request of Carver Principal Kiwana Yates, the VDOE report states that parents were given forms to opt out of testing after the state nullified the first round of SOL testing this spring amid suspicion of irregularities.
+In addition, "It was reported to RPS staff and VDOE staff by anonymous sources and during student interviews that individuals went to students’ homes to encourage parents to refuse to have their children be retested."

+Mariah White, the former unofficial PTA president, says she opted out of the test on behalf of her own children and acknowledges placing two signs in front of the school to alert parents that they could opt out, but she disputes a statement included in the report that "One teacher reported hearing that the PTA president was working in the community to get parents to opt out."
+That is not true, White says.

+On Aug.
+6, the Richmond School Board accepted resignations from Yates, along with four teachers and an administrator.

 The fallout of the investigation report went further than personnel implications, though.
 The state revoked Carver’s accreditation -- a status that Yates secured after marked improvement in SOL pass rates after she assumed leadership at the school in 2012.

-Note: Editor's note: This story was updated on Aug.
-7.